Etzel Cardeña

 Etzel Cardeña (born 9 November 1957) is the Thorsen Professor of Psychology at Lund University, Sweden where he is Director of the Centre for Research on Consciousness and Anomalous Psychology (CERCAP).
 He has served as President of the Society of Psychological Hypnosis, and the Society for Clinical and Experimental Hypnosis.
 He is the current editor of the Journal of Parapsychology.
-He has expressed views in favour of open scientific enquiry and the validity of some paranormal phenomena.
-The Parapsychological Association honored Cardena with the 2013 Charles Honorton Integrative Contributions Award.
+He has expressed views in favour of what he terms "an open, informed study on all aspects of consciousness" and the validity of some paranormal phenomena.
+The Parapsychological Association honored Cardeña with the 2013 Charles Honorton Integrative Contributions Award.
 His publications include the books Altering Consciousness and Varieties of Anomalous Experience.